googleworkspace/google-chat-samples/python/basic-bot/README.md

      to install Python and the Google Cloud SDK

-  1. Follow the steps in [Setting Up Your GCP Resources](https://cloud.google.com/appengine/docs/standard/python3/console/#create) to create a project and emable App Engine.
+  1. Follow the steps in [Setting Up Your GCP Resources](https://cloud.google.com/appengine/docs/standard/python3/console/#create) to create a project and enable App Engine.

-  1. Rum the following command to deploy the app:
+  1. Run the following command to deploy the app:
      ```
      gcloud app deploy
      ```

 ## Configure the bot for Hangouts Chat

-  1. To configure the bot to respond to @ mentions in Hangouts Chat, follow the steps to enable the API in
+  1. To configure the bot to respond to @mentions in Hangouts Chat, follow the steps to enable the API in
      [Publishing bots](https://developers.google.com/hangouts/chat/how-tos/bots-publish).
   1. When configuring the bot on the **Configuration** tab on the